-9. Is eDNA more accurate than standard sampling methods?
+9. Is eDNA sampling more accurate than standard sampling methods?

-Environmental DNA methods are often more sensitive than conventional field methods, and many studies have demonstrated that the eDNA method is also as accurate as conventional methods.
+Environmental DNA methods are often more sensitive than conventional field methods, and many studies have demonstrated that eDNA sampling is as or more accurate than conventional methods.
 In other words, with eDNA we are more likely to detect a species when it’s present, and unlikely to falsely infer that the species is present when it’s not.
-The accuracy of the method relies on well-designed sampling strategies and strict adherence to field and lab protocols that minimize the risk of cross-contaminated samples.
+The accuracy of the method relies on well-designed sampling strategies and strict adherence to field and lab protocols that minimize the risk of contaminated samples.

 10. How long is the process for analyzing eDNA samples?

-The process generally can be completed in as little as one to two weeks for the single species eDNA approach using qPCR.
+The process generally can be completed in as little as two days for the single species eDNA approach using qPCR.
 For the metabarcoding approach, in which high throughput sequencing is needed to detect many species simultaneously, raw data files containing all sequences must be analyzed to match the sequences to species in the database.
 This process may take several months.

 In addition, it’s important to take into account the workload at the eDNA laboratory that’s processing the samples.
-Labs often have a backlog of samples needing analysis, and unless a rapid turnaround is imperative, incoming samples may be placed in queue, adding to sample processing time.
+Labs often have a backlog of samples needing analysis, and unless a rapid turnaround is imperative for a management decision, incoming samples may be placed in a long queue, adding to sample processing time.

 11. What laboratories are available in the US to process eDNA samples?

 So far there are only a handful commercial and governmental labs in North America that process eDNA samples, with several others that are active in Europe.
 While there are a growing number of academic and governmental labs that also analyze eDNA samples, most are not set up to run as service labs, i.e., to run samples for other groups that are not part of specific research or monitoring programs.
 The number of commercial and governmental eDNA service labs is likely to increase as eDNA methods become more commonly used.
 A list of available labs is regularly updated at https://ednaresources.science/edna-labs.